Differences between adjustable and fixed loans

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans when interest rates are low and they wish to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Greystone Loans, Inc. at (909) 467-1090 for details.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans when interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
+Call Greystone Loans, Inc. at (909) 467-1090 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-Generally, the interest rates for ARMs are determined by an outside index.
-A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, come in even more varieties.
+Generally, interest on ARMs are based on a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have their lowest, most attractive rates toward the beginning.
-They guarantee that rate from a month to ten years.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust.
-These loans are best for people who anticipate moving in three or five years.
-These types of adjustable rate programs are best for people who will move before the loan adjusts.
+ARMs most often feature the lowest, most attractive rates at the start of the loan.
+They provide that interest rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then they adjust.
+Loans like this are often best for borrowers who anticipate moving in three or five years.
+These types of ARMs benefit borrowers who plan to move before the initial lock expires.